keybase/client/go/saltpack/specs/saltpack_encryption.md

 [`crypto_box_open`](http://nacl.cr.yp.to/box.html).
 After obtaining the **payload key**, clients open the **sender secretbox** and obtain the sender's public key.

-Encrypting the sender's long-term public key allows Alice to stay anonymous to Mallory.
-If Alice wants to be anonymous to Bob as well, she can reuse the ephemeral key as her sender key.
-When the ephemeral key and the sender key are the same, clients may indicate that a message is "intentionally anonymous" as opposed to "from an unknown sender".

 Note that when parsing lists in general, if a list is longer than expected, clients should allow the extra fields and ignore them.
 That allows us to make